RISCfuture/tim.codes/README.md

 ## Running in development

-`yarn serve` will compile the source with Webpack, and run a local development server at http://localhost:8080.
+`yarn dev` will compile the source with Webpack, and run a local development server at http://localhost:5173.
 The development web server supports hot-reloading.

 ## Running tests